 The outfit consists of a dress with a pair of socks and shoes.

-I’ll spare you from seeing any naked doll pictures, but (for those wondering about staining) am glad to report that Belle had ZERO stains!
-Can you believe it?
-None!
+I’ll spare you from seeing any naked doll pictures, but, in case you’re wondering about staining, I’m glad to report that Belle had ZERO stains!
+That’s right—not one solitary spot.
 There was tissue wrapped around her torso, and I guess the tissue did its job because Belle’s vinyl is as clean as a whistle!

 The dress is made to look like a blue pinafore over a white, long-sleeved shirt.